Priscy4163/Bioinformatics-wealth-of-African-countries-/README.md

 ## Questions and hypothesis
 **Search term**: "Country" AND (Bioinformatics OR "Computational Genomics" OR "Computational Biology")

+"Country" AND ("Bioinformatics" OR "Computational Genomics" OR "Computational Biology" OR "Genomic Sequencing" OR "Proteomics" OR "Metagenomics" OR "Trascriptomics" OR "Phylogenetics" OR "Genetic Analysis" OR "Molecular Modeling")

 - Check the number of publications using bioinformatics tools in different African countries for scientific research
 - Are they primary or review papers
 - Was the research conducted locally